kyriosaa/java-practice/APCSA/exam/1/MCQ.md

     - (C) k < X.length && X[k] != Y[k]
     - (D) k >= X.length || X[k] == Y[k]
     - (E) k >= X.length || X[k] != Y[k]
 ##
+36. **Question:**

+    Which of the following would *not* cause a run-time exception?
+    - (A) Dividing an integer by zero
+    - (B) Using an object that has been declared but not instantiated
+    - (C) Accessing an array element with an array index that is equal to the length of the array
+    - (D) Attempting to cast an object to a subclass of which it is not an instance
+    - (E) Attempting to call a method with the wrong number of arguments
+##
+37. **Assume that a and b are properly initialized variables of type *Double*:**

+    Which of the following is an equivalent expression to:

+        a.doubleValue() != b.doubleValue()

+    - (A) a != b
+    - (B) a.notEquals(b)
+    - (C) !(a.doubleValue().equals(b.doubleValue()))
+    - (D) !(a.compareTo(b))
+    - (E) a.compareTo(b) != 0
+##
+38. **Question:**

+    Which of the following would be the least effective way of ensuring reliability in a program?
+    - (A) Encapsulating functionality in a class by declaring all data fields to be public
+    - (B) Defining and following preconditions and postconditions for every method
+    - (C) Including assertions at key places in the code
+    - (D) Using descriptive variable names
+    - (E) Indenting code in a consistent and logical manner
+##
+39. **Consider a dictionary that has 1,000 pages with 50 words on each page:**

+    In order to look up a given target word, a student is considering using one of the following three methods:

+    *Method 1*
+    > Use a binary search technique to find the correct page (comparing the target word with the first word on a given page).
+When the correct page is found, use a sequential search technique to find the target word on the page.

+    *Method 2*
+    > Use a sequential search technique to find the correct page (comparing the target word with the first word on a given page).
+When the correct page is found, use another sequential search technique to find the target word on the page.

+    *Method 3*
+    > Use a sequential search technique on all of the words in the dictionary to find the target word.

+    Which of the following best characterizes the greatest number of words that will be examined using each method?

+            Method 1        Method 2        Method 3
+        (A) 10              50              1000
+        (B) 55              500             2500
+        (C) 55              525             25000
+        (D) 60              1050            1050
+        (E) 60              1050            50000

+    - (A)
+    - (B)
+    - (C)
+    - (D)
+    - (E)
+##